Every Country Open to Vaccinated Travelers Right Now

 Editor's Note: We know COVID-19 is continuing to impact your travel plans.
 As of April 2021, official guidance from the Centers for Disease Control & Prevention states that fully vaccinated people can travel at low risk, though safety precautions are still required.
 Should you need to travel, be sure to familiarize yourself with the CDC's latest guidance as well as local requirements/protocols/restrictions for both your destination and home city upon your return.
 Be safe out there.

-Keep in mind that the situation is changing all the time; we’ll keep this updated on the regular, but it’s a good idea to thoroughly research travel restrictions and closures before you hit the road.
+The situation is changing all the time; we’ll keep this updated on the regular, but it’s a good idea to triple-check travel restrictions and health protocols before you hit the road—and keep in mind that you’ll be required to take a Covid test within three days of your flight back to the US, whether you’re vaccinated or not.

 As of April 22, 2021, all incoming travel to Anguilla is on hold due to a small coronavirus cluster, but here’s what will apply once travel is back.